Rate Limits

 Rate limit exceeded (429)

-When you exceed your per-minute rate limit, the API gateway returns 429 Too Many Requests with a Retry-After header indicating how many seconds to wait.
-The response body uses the gateway error format:
+When you exceed your per-minute rate limit, the API returns 429 Too Many Requests with a standard Retry-After header and a retryAfterSeconds field in the body:

 {